vPeteWalker/midway/failure/failure.rst

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.

 #.
-Identify the physical power supply on the node you wish to remove as a part of this test.
-This can also be performed remotely if the customer has network capacity for their Power Distribution Unit (PDU).
+Identify the physical power supply cord on the node you wish to remove as a part of this test.
+This can also be performed remotely if the customer has the ability to control individual sockets on their Power Distribution Unit (PDU), and you've confirmed the associated sockets connected to the node being tested.

 #.
-Disconnect or otherwise shut power to one power supply.
+Disconnect power cord or otherwise shut power to one power supply.

 #.
-Observe that no interruption has occurred.
+Observe that no interruption has occurred, and an error was generated in Prism.
 If SMTP was configured on this cluster, a support ticket may be generated for a power supply failure.

 #.
 Reconnect the previously removed power supply cable to the cluster.
+Acknowledge and resolve the associated alert.